homerours/beamer-solarized/README.md

-# beamersolarizedtheme
+<h2>BeamerSolarizedTheme</h2>
-A solarized theme for Beamer LaTeX
+A solarized theme for Beamer LaTeX. modified from of jrnold/beamercolortheme
-Fork of jrnold/beamercolortheme